tomrobison/mklists/README.md

 * Refreshes folders of plain-text lists to match your evolving rules
 * Synchs folders of plain-text lists to match your evolving rules
 * Tweaks folders of plain-text lists in synch with evolving content rules
+* Running mklists for the first time will generate a default configuration file, .mklistsrc